 Nestlé USA caters to cravings on the other-side-of-the-Atlantic, from a child's sweet tooth to a grown-up's caffeine fix.
-The company is a major subsidiary of Swiss food giant Nestlé S.A.
-Nestlé USA produces hundreds of well-known food brands, including frozen pizza (Tombstone, DiGiorno), chocolate and candies (Baby Ruth, Goobers), beverages (Nestea, Taster's Choice, Nesquick), juices (Juicy Juice), canned milk (Carnation), ice cream (Edy's, Häagan-Dazs), baking goods (Nestlé Toll House, Libby's), and prepared meals (Stouffer's, Lean Cuisine).
-Nestlé USA's sister businesses are Nestlé Waters North America, Nestlé Purina PetCare, Nestlé Nutrition, and Nestlé Professional Beverages.
-The US is Nestlé S.A.'s largest market.
+A major subsidiary of Swiss food giant Nestlé S.A., Nestlé USA produces well-known food brands including frozen pizza (Tombstone, DiGiorno), chocolate and candies (Baby Ruth, Goobers), beverages (Nestea, Taster's Choice, Nesquick), juices (Juicy Juice), canned milk (Carnation), ice cream (Edy's, Häagan-Dazs), baking goods (Nestlé Toll House, Libby's), and prepared meals (Stouffer's, Lean Cuisine).
+Its sister businesses are Nestlé Waters North America, Nestlé Purina PetCare, Nestlé Nutrition, and Nestlé Professional Beverages.

-Nestle USA's has been present in the US for more than 100 years and operates 25 manufacturing facilities, 46 distribution centers, and 15 sales offices in the country.
-US sales in totaled $10.4 billion in 2010.
+Nestlé USA has been present in the US for more than 100 years and operates 25 manufacturing facilities, 43 distribution centers, and 13 sales offices in the country.